 And a fat-to-protein ratio of about 45%.

 Below-average protein.
 Below-average fat.
-And above-average carbs when compared to a typical wet dog food.
+And above-average carbs when compared to other moisture-rich dog foods.

 Hill’s Prescription Diet